AshikaAnand12/Booking.hotel/README.md

 3. [DB Design](https://github.com/gopinathsjsu/team-project-the-dementors/blob/main/updated-database-design.pdf)
 4. [Wireframes](https://github.com/gopinathsjsu/team-project-the-dementors/tree/main/Wireframes)
 5. [Deployment Diagram] (https://github.com/gopinathsjsu/team-project-the-dementors/blob/main/Deployment.pdf)

-### Team Member Contributions:
-#### 1. Anusha Gangasani:
-   1. Implementation, Integration and testing of user, login and registration api
-   2. Implementation, Integration and testing of saveBooking and updateBooking api.
-   3. Implementation, Integration and testing of saveCustomer, updateCustomer api.
-   4. Deployment of backend service in AWS.
-   5. Deployment of RDS and populating mock data.
-   6. UI Integration
-   7. Bug Fixes.

-#### 2. Ashika Anand Babu:
-   1. Implementaion, Integration and testing of Cancel screen
-   2. Implementaion, Integration and testing of Confirm screen
-   3. Implementaion, Integration and testing of Bookings by a customer screen
-   4. Implementaion, Integration and testing of Bookings for an hotel screen
-   5. Implementaion, Integration and testing of Profile screen
-#### 4. Ramya Mahesh:
-   1. Implementation, Integration and testing of getHotels, getHotelBooking and getRooms api
-   2. Implementation, Integration and testing of checkRoomAvailability api.
-   3. Implementation, Integration and testing of getAmenities, getAmenities api.
-   4. Implementation, Integration and testing of dynamic pricing.
-   5. Deployment of backend service in AWS.
-   6. Deployment of RDS and populating mock data.
-   7. UI Integration
-   8. Bug Fixes.
-#### 5. Shruthi Srinivasan:
-   1. Implementaion, Integration and testing of Login screen
-   2. Implementaion, Integration and testing of Signup screen
-   3. Implementaion, Integration and testing of Search screen
-   4. Implementaion, Integration and testing of List of hotels screen
-   5. Implementaion, Integration and testing of Hotel Details screen
-   6. Implementaion, Integration and testing of Booking Confirmation screen

 ### XP values followed:
 1. Communication : Communicated openly on the expectations of each stories, dependencies and implementation methods.
 We used to meet once in a week on  Mondays, to discuss the status, issues/blockers and what has been worked on till date.
 Prioritize the features which has more dependency.
 Highlight Blockers.